Key differences between slowdown and recession

 Indicators and measurement

-Indicators to identify slowdown
+Indicators to identify deceleration

 To detect a slowdown, rates of GDP growth lower than usual, although still positive, along with a drop in consumption and investment.

-Measuring the recession through GDP
+Measuring recession through GDP

-In addition, other factors such as employment, inflation, and consumption are evaluated to complement the analysis and understand the comprehensive impact of the recession.
+In addition, other factors such as employment, inflation and consumption are evaluated to complement the analysis and understand the comprehensive impact of the recession.

 Economic cycles and their phases